denn1s/apple-and-lily/Ch. 1 - Valerie.md

 I carefully took volume two from the shelf and put the little statue back, trying to place her in the exact same position as it was before I moved it.

 The book's cover was soft in my hands, its surface reflecting the light.
 It showed two girls looking directly into each other's eyes, their noses almost touching.
 One had pure white hair, just like the sculpture.
 The other, with darker hair, held the white-haired girl’s jaw with a confident smile on her face.
-The art style didn't follow any of the schools I was forced to learn in art class.
-There was no sense of balance; just a very aggressive framing of the characters.
-And yet, I could feel the passion that went into creating it.
-It was all so fascinating.
+The art style followed none of the rigid, suffocating rules my tutors had beaten into me for years.
+There was no sense of balance, no perfect composition—just raw, aggressive feeling.
+So many feelings...

+I had always thought art was dull.
+Cruel.
+A colorless cage of rules and expectations.
+But this... this was alive.
+In every line and shadow, I could feel a love and passion I never knew possible.
+This was a whole new world.

 I caressed the cover.
 My heart was pounding.
 Was this… excitement?
 When was the last time I felt this?
 Had I ever?
 A smile I couldn't stop was forming on my lips.

-This was a whole new world.

-I had always thought art was dull.
-Cruel.
-Colorless.
-But not this.
-I could feel so much love in every detail.
+Who cares about failing some courses?
+Who cares what Mother would say?

+Suddenly, the fear of my classes and the cold dread of her voice where just… gone.
+Holding this book, surrounded by all this passion, was like taking my first real breath.
+This was important.
+This was everything.

 I didn't think I was capable of feeling passion anymore.